 Making sure your Child is safe online –Information to Parents

-The internet is amazing.
-And can be a great learn, create and connect opportunity and tool – opening up a whole world of exciting possibilities.
+The internet is amazing, and can be a great opportunity to learn, create and connect – opening up a whole world of exciting possibilities.
 But with the digital world changing all the time, how can you make sure your child’s staying safe?
 Here are steps you can take to ensure your child is safe online.

 Parental controls are an important way to keep your child safe online.